-For the last decade, Hawai'i has reported one of the highest homelessness rates in the United States.
+For the last decade, Hawai'i has reported one of the highest homelessness rates in the US.
 In 2022, Hawai'i ranked 4th behind California, Vermont, and Oregon in percent of the population experiencing homelessness, with 41.4 people per 100,000 experiencing homelessness statewide (USHUD, 2022).
 On a given night in January 2023, 6,223 people were experiencing homelessness in Hawai'i, and 12,855 people accessed homelessness services in 2022 on O'ahu alone (Ka Mana O Na Helu, 2023; PIC, 2023).
 On O'ahu, the numbers of unsheltered individuals (i.e., individuals not staying in emergency shelters or transitional housing), individuals over 60 years, and individuals with mental and physical health disabilities have been rising steadily since 2015 (PIC, 2023).
 These are populations likely to use the emergency department and to have complex health needs and for whom traditional shelters may be inappropriate.

-Homelessness services in the State of Hawai'i are coordinated by two Continua of Care organizations, Partners in Care for Honolulu County (O'ahu) and Bridging the Gap for Kaua'i, Maui, and Hawai'i Counties.
+Homelessness services in the State of Hawai'i are coordinated by two Continua of Care organizations, Partners in Care for Honolulu County (Oʻahu) and Bridging the Gap for Kauaʻi, Maui, and Hawaiʻi Counties.
 These collaboratives manage the Coordinated Entry Systems (CES), the Homelessness Management Information Systems (HMIS), and federal funding for their respective islands.
-Additionally, the State has two dedicated offices to homelessness.
-The State of Hawai'i Homeless Programs Office

-(HPO) provides housing services and oversees state as well as some federal housing programs.
+Additionally, the State has two offices dedicated to homelessness.
+The State of Hawaiʻi Homeless Programs Office (HPO) provides housing services and oversees state as well as some federal housing programs.
 The Statewide Office on Homelessness and Housing Solutions (OHHS) works with the Governor and his cabinet to develop housing policies and programs.
-It also coordinates the Hawai'i Interagency Council on Homelessness, which is the statewide homelessness planning and policy development council.
+It also coordinates the Hawaiʻi Interagency Council on Hawaiʻi QUEST Integration Section 1115 Waiver Demonstration Evaluation Report

+Homelessness, which is the statewide homelessness planning and policy development council.
 These entities work together to coordinate services and to distribute funding to address homelessness in Hawai'i.